ReviewETF Logo

 International developed

 VGS or BGBL is the natural choice here because it provides built-in geographic diversification.
 You do not need to separately manage US, European, and Japanese allocations.
-For more on this approach vs core-satellite, see our 2-ETF vs Core-Satellite analysis.
+For more on this approach versus core-satellite, see The 2-ETF Portfolio: Is It Actually the Best Approach?.

 Allocation